-The purpose of this report is to provide an overview of existing state and local regulations in San Francisco, California and across the country.
-The report is also intended to inform the San Francisco County Transportation Authority (the Transportation Authority or TA) Board, state and local policymakers in other arenas, and the general public of potential paths forward for TNC policy.
+The purpose of this report is to provide an overview of existing state and local TNC regulatory frameworks across the country and within California.
+The report is also intended to inform the San Francisco County Transportation Authority (the Transportationn Authority or TA) Board, state and local policymakers in other arenas, and the general public of potential paths forward for TNC policy.